-Planning & Managing the Campus Facilities Portfolio Edited by William A. Daigneau The campus and facilities of a college should be managed using the same principles as any other investment in an institution's financial portfolio.
+Planning & Managing the Campus Facilities Portfolio Edited by William A. Daianeau using the same principles as any other investment in an institution's financial portfolio.
 This book addresses the totality of managing the facilities investment of an educational institution.
 Published by APPA and NACUBO.